AntonioND/bunjalloo/user_guide.md

   used to store image data.
 - `BUNJALLOO_LANGUAGE`: Language used when "Default" is selected as language in the preferences.
-- `BUNJALLOO_DLDI_OK`: Set this to 0 to simulate a DLDI initialization failure.
+- `BUNJALLOO_DLDI`: Set this to 0 to simulate a DLDI initialization failure.
-  Normally this is set to 1, and it's only useful for debugging.
+  This is only useful for debugging.

 You can adjust the settings on Linux, for example, like this: